The Delta Variant: What You Need to Know

 Vaccines are the best tool we have to end the COVID-19 pandemic.
 People who can’t get vaccinated or don’t respond to vaccinations (for example, people with compromised immune systems) should continue to wear a mask, wash their hands, and practice social distancing.

-The World Health Organization and Los Angeles County health officials recently recommended that vaccinated people should continue to wear masks indoors.
-This is a reaction to the increasing spread of the Delta variant throughout the world.
-And after declining for weeks, U.S. COVID-19 cases are increasing again, mostly in western and southern states with low vaccination rates.
+We saw the CDC make the recommendation that people who live in areas of high transmission mask indoors.
+This is a reaction to the increasing spread of the Delta variant and the fact that after months of declining cases, U.S. COVID-19 cases, hospitalizations, and deaths are increasing again, especially in states and areas with low vaccination rates.